dramamask/NascarCalendar/README.md

 The browser tab title updates when the application content changes.

+## Helpful Online Tools
+I used the [JSON 2 C#](https://json2csharp.com/) website to convert the JSON to a C# model class.

+I used the [JSON formatter](https://jsonformatter.org/json-parser) website to help me browse the JSON more easily.

 ## Running the Project from the Command Line
 This project can be run with the dotnet cli.